Psychoanalysis: Structural theory

 Structural theory divides the psyche into the id, the ego, and the super-ego.
 The id is present at birth as the repository of basic instincts, which Freud called "Triebe" ("drives").
 Unorganized and unconscious, it operates merely on the 'pleasure principle', without realism or foresight.
 The ego develops slowly and gradually, being concerned with mediating between the urging of the id and the realities of the external world; it thus operates on the 'reality principle'.
 The super-ego is held to be the part of the ego in which self-observation, self-criticism and other reflective and judgmental faculties develop.
-The ego and the super-ego are both partly conscious and partly unconscious.
+The ego and the superego are both partly conscious and partly unconscious.

-Theoretical and clinical approaches
+Neuropsychoanalysis

-During the twentieth century, many different clinical and theoretical models of psychoanalysis emerged.
+In the late 20th century, neuropsychoanalysis was introduced.
+The aim of this new field was to bridge the gap between psychoanalytic concepts and neuroscientific findings.
+Solms theorizes that for every cognition-based action, there is a neurological reason behind it.
+According to Daniela Mosri, neuropsychoanalysis was coined by Solms and is a continuation of the original model proposed by Freud in 1895.
+Neuropsychoanalysis is an interdisciplinary approach that focuses on how neurobiological mechanisms influence the psychological aspects of the human mind with emphasis on repression, the dynamics of dreams, therapeutic relationships.
+Neuroimaging is one of the methods used to empirically validate psychoanalytic concepts.